hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

         Please pay attention to the variables used in this script.
 In our case we had 6 different QM regions, hence the $sys variable in this script should have a range 1-6.
 We aimed to run 5 short 200 fs QM/MM runs to monitor the atomic charges, hence the $i variable should have a range 1-5.
 The $sys and $i variable have been further passed to *sander* input and output flags, and for naming the QM log files.
-In our case, the QM regions may differ, the number of simulations may vary.
+In your case, the QM regions may differ, the number of simulations may vary.
 So, read the above script carefully, there is a risk that you may overwrite existing files if you don't know this bash script very well.